bengarrett/RetroTxt/docs/usage/cfg.md

 ---
+title: This a retired document
 hide:
   - toc
 ---

 # Configuration

-This document has been retired.
+This a retired document.